 Televisions will be located in common areas in the student housing building.

 The College offers two-bedroom and four-bedroom suites.
 Suites include a full-size refrigerator, stove, microwave, living room furniture, and two counter height stools.
-Bedrooms are furnished with a twin bed frame and mattress, a dresser, a desk/chair, and a closet.
+Bedrooms are furnished with a twin bed frame and mattress, a two drawer dresser, a desk/chair, and a closet.
 Each apartment also has window coverings.

 Suggested items to bring include: